 Tap a button to jump to that toy type.
 Each section includes quick picks and what to look for.

-Wand toys are one of the best ways to stimulate, engage and entertain cats․ These toys mimic the motion of prey and trigger natural stalking, chasing, batting, and pouncing behaviors․ Generally, cats respond well to wand toys because they allow the owner to vary the speed, direction, and intensity of the game․ They are excellent for exercise, bonding, confidence building, and keeping indoor cats more active.
+Wand toys are one of the best ways to stimulate and engage indoor cats.
+These toys mimic the motion of prey and can trigger stalking, chasing, batting, and pouncing behaviors.
+They are useful for exercise, bonding, confidence building, and short daily play sessions.

-Ball and track toys help create movement-based play that many cats enjoy independently․ A number of factors should be considered when choosing these toys, including durability, noise level, and whether the toy will slide well on your floors․ The size of the toy is important: it should be large enough that it cannot be swallowed and sturdy enough to withstand repeated batting, pawing, and chasing.
-These toys can be excellent for indoor cats that need extra solo activity during the day.
+Ball and track toys help create movement-based play that many cats enjoy independently.
+When choosing these toys, consider durability, noise level, size, and whether the toy will slide well on your floors.
+These can be helpful for indoor cats that need extra solo activity during the day.

-Older cats often prefer softer toys and enrichment that doesn’t require intense leaping or rough play.
+Older cats often prefer softer toys and enrichment that does not require intense leaping or rough play.
 Look for light plush toys, easy-to-bat toys, and gentle enrichment that still encourages movement and curiosity.

 Cats may seem independent, but they still need daily mental and physical stimulation.
 The right toys can help reduce boredom, encourage exercise, and support natural hunting behaviors for indoor cats.